rilov/claudeskill/caludeskillexplained.md

 - **Health & Fitness** 💪 (BMI, BMR, body fat)
 - **Conversions** 🔄 (length, weight, temperature, volume)
 - **Percentages** 📈 (all common percentage calculations)

+**Just like a restaurant with a diverse menu** — from appetizers to desserts, this skill has everything covered!

 ---